kimsekeun/Echo_FM/README.md

-## EchoFM - A Foundation Model for Echocardiogram
+## EchoFM - A Vision Foundation Model for Echocardiogram Video

 ## 📝Key features